 Five-year outcome of proximal femoral endoprosthetic arthroplasty for non-tumour indications.

-Grammatopoulos G., Alvand A., Martin H., Whitwell D., Taylor A., Gibbons CL.
+Grammatopoulos G., Alvand A., Martin H., Whitwell D., Taylor A., Gibbons CLMH.